Aurealis-Graphics/Lux-Shader/README.md

+## NOTE:
+### This shader currently doesn't get any updates, as an official early access version is being worked on.
+If you want to follow along with the development until we get there, consider joining [my Discord server]() (available soon)!

 # The Lux Shader

 A minecraft shader heavily based on the [BSL Shaders by Capt Tatsu](https://bitslablab.com "Takes you to the BSL Website") (v7.1.05), adding quality of life additions and tweaks.
 While trying to be aestheticly pleasing, the shader tries to be as gameplay-friendly as possible.